-Students who are Georgia residents and enrolled full-time may also be eligible to receive the Georgia Tuition Equalization Grant.
-The 2011-2012 amount of the grant is \$750 per academic year or \$375 per semester.
-This amount is subject to change for 2012-2013.
+Students who are Georgia residents and enrolled fulltime may also be eligible to receive the Georgia Tuition Equalization Grant.
+The 2013-14 amount of the grant is \$700 per academic year or \$350 per semester.
+The FAFSA is required to receive funding.